eLod/gitgolem/README.md

 You can get details about commands running `golem -h` or `--help`.

-Golem provides another executable called `golem-auth`, which is a convenience script that calls `golem auth`.
+Golem provides another executable called `golem-shell`, which is a convenience script that calls `golem auth`.

 ## Contributing to golem